forem/admin-docs/docs/advanced-customization/config/smtp-settings.md

 Expand your **SMTP Settings** under `/admin/customization/config`

-**Remember: submitting these settings will lock out all users who haven't confirmed their email address (by replying to an email sent by your Forem to the email address they supplied at registration).
+**Remember: submitting these settings will lock out all users who haven't confirmed their email address (by requesting an email confirmation at the log in screen, which will be sent to the email address they supplied at registration).
 Ensure you have full access to your First User (user ID 1) complete with Super Admin permissions before proceeding.**

 ### Address